 Non-ferrous metals are the most valuable scrap metals for recycling.
 Common non-ferrous metals include aluminium, copper, brass and lead.
 The simplest way to determine if your scrap metal is non-ferrous or ferrous is to test if the metal is magnetic.
 If the metal is magnetic, it is a ferrous metal.
 Ferrous metals tend to be less sought-after by metal recyclers, but they will still recoup some value if you have large enough quantities.

 Did you know?

 At Reclamet, our recycling site purchases a comprehensive range of ferrous metals, including scrap cars.
-We also purchase non-ferrous metals, including all the types of non-ferrous materials.
-If you have significant quantities of scrap metals, we offer a local scrap metal collection service.
+We also purchase non-ferrous metals, including all types of non-ferrous materials.
+We offer a local collection service if you have significant quantities of scrap metals.
 We’ll send an expert team member to pick up and transport the metals to our approved scrap yard, where we use only the latest processing technology to dispose of and recycle your materials.
 All you have to worry about is getting paid for your scrap!

 Call Reclamet, The scrap metal specialists you can rely on.